 The former El Cajon Redevelopment Agency entered into an agreement with the City of El Cajon to purchase the property at 100 Fletcher Parkway on June 15, 2011.
 The property was the site of the former police facility, and was a key parcel within the Project Area for future commercial development.
-The appraisal was for \$4,850,000, which was the purchase price of the property.
-The former Agency made a \$1 million down payment and executed a promissory note secured by a Deed of Trust for \$3,850,000 bearing an interest rate of 3% with annual payment of \$840,665 for five years.
+The total outstanding principal due to the City at June 30, 2015 was \$1,956,881.